 There are many personal attributes valued by employers.
 You may name skills employers look for, communication, teamwork, positive attitude, self-management, problem-solving, resilience, decision making, and willingness to learn, among many others.
-While a person applies for a job, and face the interview process, skills employees look for suitable candidates with these two invaluable skill sets: hard skills and soft skills.
+While a person applies for a job, and face the interview process, skilled employees look for suitable candidates with these two invaluable skill sets: hard skills and soft skills.

-Employers like if a candidate knows what’s the difference between hard skills vs. soft skills.
+Employers like it if a candidate knows what’s the difference between hard skills vs. soft skills.
 This understanding enables a candidate to clearly have those skills, or at least at the learning curve for absorbing them.
 When anyone knows them well, it’s very easy to adopt those skills as well.

 Make your top skills visible

-In the job application and interview process, successful candidates will pay attention to making sure these skills visible to differentiate between soft skills and hard skills.
+In the job application and interview process, successful candidates will pay attention to making sure these skills are visible to differentiate between soft skills and hard skills.

 An endeavor like this is an indication that she has an understanding of the difference between these two skill sets: hard skills vs. soft skills– examples, difference, and importance.

 Hard skills turn very positive for an employer or recruiter to understand your level of hard skills when you intentionally list hard skills in your cover letter before applying for a job, and on your updated resume.

 On the other hand, soft skills are hidden, intangible subjective skills which are not that easy to quantify on the checklist of resume soft skills vs hard skills.